liam-kelley/RIR-in-a-Box/README.md

 ## Setup

-This setup tutorial is functional, but beware there may be too many librairies installed.
+This setup tutorial is functional, but work is still being done to simplify the reuse process.

+### Step 1 : cuda 12.1 toolkit

 Install the cuda 12.1 toolkit.
 Other versions may work, but this is the one I used.
 If you use another other, please change the pytorch-cuda version in the conda install command below.

+### Step 2 : python environment

 ```bash